kajsam/Kosepose/README.md

 # Kosepose

-Here is the statistical analysis (in R) for the Kosepose-project, lead by Tonje Kristin Jensen.
+The file kosepose.R contains all statistical analysis for the manuscript "Quality of trawl-caught Atlantic cod (Gadus morhua): effect of time before bleeding and codend design".

-Data from Tonje Kristin Jensen.
+Data provided by Tonje K. Jensen.

-Manuscript in process.